fornwall/rust-script/README.md

-# `cargo-script`
+# `rust-script`

-`cargo-script` is a Cargo subcommand designed to let people quickly and easily run Rust "scripts" which can make use of Cargo's package ecosystem.
+`rust-script` is a command-line tool to run Rust "scripts" which can make use of Cargo's package ecosystem.
 It can also evaluate expressions and run filters.

-Some of `cargo-script`'s features include:
+Some of `rust-script`'s features include:

 - Reading Cargo manifests embedded in Rust scripts.
 - Caching compiled artefacts (including dependencies) to amortise build times.